wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 But change management isn't easy.

+<a target="_blank" href="https://hbr.org/2020/06/3-things-youre-getting-wrong-about-organizational-change">A Harvard Business Review article</a> noted that "to stay in business, you need to reinvent yourself every 3 years"

 The most common quote I've seen about change management is from the book "The Prince" (originally in 16th century Italian) by Niccolo Machiavelli, considered by many as the father of modern political science:

 > … there is nothing more difficult and dangerous, or more doubtful of success, than an attempt to introduce a new order of things…